Ntando Mahlangu: Career

 Early in his career, he competed as a T42-classified athlete.
-Mahlangu represented South Africa at the 2016 Summer Paralympics held in Rio de Janeiro, Bazi where he on the slver meal in te men's 200 metres T42 event at the age of 14.
+Mahlangu represented South Africa at the 2016 Summer Paralympics held in Rio de Janeiro where he won the silver medal in the men's 200 metres T42 event at the age of 14.

 At the 2017 World Para Athletics Championships in London, United Kingdom, he won the silver medal in the men's 200 metres T42 event.
 He also competed in the men's 100 metres T42 event, where he did not advance to compete in the final.
 At the beginning of 2018, World Para Athletics implemented classification changes and, as of that year, he competes as a T61-classified athlete, a class specifically for athletes with double above-the-knee amputation.

 At the 2019 World Para Athletics Championships in Dubai, United Arab Emirates, he won the gold medal in the men's 200 metres T61 event and finished fourth in the men's long jump T63 event.
 He qualified to represent South Africa at the 2020 Summer Paralympics in Tokyo, Japan.
 In April 2021, Mahlangu set a new world record of 22.94 seconds in the men's 200 metres T61 final at the 2021 South African Sports for the Physically Disabled (SASAPD) National Championships in Gqeberha, South Africa.

 Mahlangu won the gold medal in the men's long jump T63 event at the 2020 Summer Paralympics held in Tokyo, Japan, setting a new world record of 7.17 m.
 He also won the gold medal in the men's 200 metres T61 event.

-In 2020, he starred in the Netflix documentary film Rising Phoenix.
+In 2020, he starred in the Netflix documentary film Rising Phoenix, in which he is depicted racing a cheetah.